erghjunk/portfolio_webscrape/README.md

 This script was written for a project where we needed to map and further process (with GIS software) a specific data point stored in a DB by NREL.
 API required a certain time delay between requests, accomplished here with a simple sleep/awake.
+This will run if you download everything to a single directory.